 The Duration/ID field is set as defined in 9.2.5 (Duration/ID field (QoS STA)).

-The RA field of the Trigger frame is the address of the recipient STA.
-Whether RA is not part of Trigger frame is TBD.

-The TA field value is the address of the STA transmitting the Trigger frame.
+The RA field of the Trigger frame is the address of the recipient STA.The TA field value is the address of the STA transmitting the Trigger frame.

 The Common Info field is defined in Figure 9-51b.